 - Infrastructure: Farm buildings, main house, stables.

-- State of Disrepair: Advanced, with collapsed roofs and cracked walls.
+- State of disrepair: Advanced, with collapsed roofs and cracked walls.

 5: The Saint-Léger Iron Mine